 Evidence Gaps and Limitations

-There are two notable deficiencies in the available data on immigration detention in the UK.
-First, it is not possible to track individual trajectories of detention, release, and re-detention through the statistics, because the Home Office presents data for separate numbers of occurrences of entering detention, rather than data for unique individuals.
-Second, the Home Office does not provide information in the public statistics about how many people are being held on which policy ground for detention, and whether they have been released from detention or removed from the UK.
+There are three notable deficiencies in the available data on immigration detention in the UK.
+Most recently, there are a lack of data on people held at the Manston immigration processing centre, which is immigration detention, but is not counted in the official statistics on immigration detention.
+Second, and more generally, it is not possible to track individual trajectories of detention, release, and re-detention through the statistics, because the Home Office presents data for separate numbers of occurrences of entering detention, rather than data for unique individuals.
+Third, the Home Office does not provide information in the public statistics about how many people are being held on which policy ground for detention.

 Acknowledgements